Director: Alex Proyas

 Rating: 1/5 of the mouldiest can of beer

 So I mentioned in my Kung Fu Panda 3 review that at this current moment I don’t have as much time as I’d like to see the latest releases, my free time is literally more valuable than any treasure in Egypt.
-Yet due to what I can only perceive as poor judgement I chose Gods of Egypt.
-Look, the warning signs were there, from an awful trailer, white washing cast controversy and god awful reviews yet I held onto some strange hope that Alex Proyas (director of The Crow, Dark City) could produce a passable fantasy film.
+Yet due to what I can only perceive as poor judgement, I chose to see Gods of Egypt.
+Look, the warning signs were there, from an awful trailer, a white washing cast controversy, and god awful reviews.
+Yet I held onto some strange hope that Alex Proyas (director of The Crow, Dark City) could produce a passable fantasy film.

 I grew up watching campy old fantasy films loosely based on mythology from Clash of the Titans, Jason and the Argonauts, the 7th Voyage of Sinbad and read books based on Greek, Egyptian and Norse mythology religiously, so I have to admit I’m rooting for a decent one of these films.
 Well ladies and gentlemen it looks like I’m going to be waiting for a while because not only has Gods of Egypt dampened my hope it also flat-out hurt my feelings with its incompetence.